Banner Alt Text

 Today, there are multiple ways to learn about the Salem Witch Trial history during a visit, whether it be at a museum, a walking tour or at the memorial.
 But there are also other things to do and see in Salem.

-The word “witch” used to be a term that silenced women, but today it has been reclaimed in Salem.
-Salem attracts a large community of people who identify as witches, among them there are tarot readers, mystics, herbalists, activists, spiritual healers and more.
+The word “witch” was used in the past to silence women, but today it has been reclaimed in Salem.
+Salem attracts a large community of people who proudly self-identify as witches, among them are tarot readers, mystics, herbalists, activists, spiritual healers and more.

 This melding of a historic tragedy with modern witchcraft makes for a unique atmosphere in Salem.
 It’s no wonder that millions visit each year, especially around Halloween.